jethrocarr/puppet-roadwarrior/README.md

       ondemand_connect       => true,
       ondemand_ssid_excludes => ['home', 'bach'],
     }

+The module will build and collect certs and configuration for your clients in `/etc/ipsec.d/dist/`, for example:

+    find /etc/ipsec.d/dist/
+    /etc/ipsec.d/dist/
+    /etc/ipsec.d/dist/examplephone
+    /etc/ipsec.d/dist/examplephone/CACert.der
+    /etc/ipsec.d/dist/examplephone/CACert.pem
+    /etc/ipsec.d/dist/examplephone/ios-examplephone.mobileconfig
+    /etc/ipsec.d/dist/examplephone/examplephone.p12
+    /etc/ipsec.d/dist/examplephone/examplephoneCert.pem
+    /etc/ipsec.d/dist/examplephone/examplephoneKey.pem

+The purpose of these various files are:

+* `ios-examplephone.mobileconfig` - A "ready to import" configuration for iOS devices that includes the CA and PKCS12 certs, along with all the config that you might want.

+* `examplephone.p12` - A PCKS/P12 file that includes the client's cert and key
+   capable of being imported to most devices for configuring.
+If your device can't import, try renaming from `.p12` to `.pfx` and see if that helps.

+* `examplephone(Cert|Key).pem` - PEM format client cert and key.
+Try these if your device refuses to import the .p12 file above.

+* `CACert.(pem|der)` - The CA certificate.
+Many devices will want this to validate the authenticity of your VPN endpoint.
+If your device can't import the PEM, try the DER file.

+## iOS Clients

+To configure iOS clients (version 9+) email the `.mobileconfig` file that has been generated to the phone.
+Note that Apple Mail and the stock Mail app handle this properly, but third party clients (on sender or reciever) possibly may fail to set the weird content types needed by iOS.
+Sharing via iCloud drive doesn't seem to work properly (unable to import from iCloud on iOS end).

+From the mail client, tap and import the file and follow the prompts to import the certificate.
+Once complete, there will now be a VPN you can turn on/off in the settings screen.

+If ondemand has been enabled, the VPN should automatically connect if all conditions are appropiate.

 # Development

-Contributions in the form of Pull Requests are always welcome.
+Contributions in the form of Pull Requests (or beer donations) are always welcome.
 However please keep in mind the goal of this module is to support road warrior style setups rather than being a general all-purpose StrongSwan/IKEv2 VPN configuration module.

 # License